Happy Bastille Day July 14

 His running companion wore black tights, a black cashmere sweater, ballet flats, enormous black Chanel sunglasses, makeup, and a gold pendant necklace.
 Both of them were chatting while jogging a ten-minute mile.

-A beautiful woman jogging in jeans and sued loafers, while swinging an oversize handbag.
+A beautiful woman jogging in jeans and suede loafers, while swinging an oversize handbag.

 And for every puzzling or irritating or insulting exchange with a French person, the American writer in Paris finds a behavior that he admires.
 Flirting.
 Outspoken honesty.
 The belief in taking time to enjoy life–and food.
 The passionate interest in food.
 Sexual openness despite cultural conservativism.